leekevinyg/url-shortener/README.md

 ## Architecture

-This CDK app uses API Gateway to expose a lambda function that either:
+This CDK app uses AWS API Gateway to expose a AWS lambda function that either:

 1. Creates a short URL in a dynamodb table